zodac/tracker-profiles/README.md

 ### Debugging Application

-If `TRACKER_EXECUTION_ORDER` contains **cloudflare-check**, the Python must be configured for your environment.
+If `TRACKER_EXECUTION_ORDER` contains **cloudflare-check**, then Python must be configured for your environment.
 From the root directory, execute the
 following:

 ```bash